What is the creative review and approval process?

 In any creative project, the work needs to be reviewed by directors and managers before it can move to the next phase.
 In manufacturing, product label and artwork development take place in numerous stages.
 They often undergo long and tedious revision cycles during the approval process.

 Most companies use their workflow for creative review and approval.
 However, these processes can be relatively slow and error-prone.
 Errors in product labels can often lead to massive losses.
 For instance, between 2011 and 2020, 2470 food products were recalled from the market globally because of labeling errors.
 In the US, nearly 50% of drug recalls happen because of errors on the product label.

-The product label is not only a creative element.
+The product label is not only a creative element but also a crucial part of Creative Ops.
 It also conveys a lot of information about the product.
-Product labels are an integral part of customer safety.
-They have a direct effect on public health.
-Furthermore, in strictly regulated industries such as pharmaceuticals, food, alcohol, beverages, and personal care, compliance issues related to artwork and product labeling can lead to massive fines.
+Product labels are an integral part of customer safety and have a direct effect on public health.
+Furthermore, in strictly regulated industries such as pharmaceuticals, food, alcohol, beverages, and personal care, compliance issues related to artwork and product labeling within Creative Ops can lead to massive fines.

 An approval process is a formal process that enables a project to move to the next phase.
 Generally, a manager or a senior authority approves the project outcome so that it may advance to the next stage.